 Good management of our forests helps to prevent fires, prevent the development of pests and increases the capacity of trees to convert CO2 into wp-content/themes/twentyseventeen-child/single.php oxygen, a function of vital importance to combat climate change.

 A healthy forest also regulates the supply of clean water (technically known as “blue water”), helping between 74% and 88% of the rain to filter and not be lost due to interception, thus managing a reduction in stress tree water and increased resources (aquifers, swamps, reservoirs and sources).

 Furthermore, it favors the growth of biodiversity and contributes to the livelihood, employment and occupation of many people around the world.

 At Holistex we believe and collaborate in projects that meet the sustainability and development objectives set by the United Nations (SDG) acting locally, such as the Social Forest project.

-Social Forest is a PEFC® certified social company dedicated to sustainable forest management as a tool to mitigate climate change, reducing the risk of forest fires and improving the CO2-fixing capacity of forests.
+Social Forest is a PEFC® certified social enterprise PEFC® CERTIFIEDwhich is dedicated to sustainable forest management as a tool for climate change mitigation, reducing the risk of forest fires and improving the CO2 fixation capacity of forests.

 In addition, take advantage of the opportunity that forests give us to offer work and training to youth in situations of unemployment or risk of social exclusion, where the costs of the health system in treatments for young people with different disorders decrease and, at the same time, happiness and well-being of people in the community and contributes to a balanced and natural country.